sgr-0007/plant-recognition/README.md

 # Plant Recognition Web Application

 Github repo @ https://github.com/sgr-0007/plant-recognition
 This progressive web application allows users to record and view plant sightings, assist with identification, and engage in discussions through a real-time chat feature.
-This application was developed as part of the COM3504/COM6504 The Intelligent Web assignment.
+This application was developed as part of the COM3504/COM6504 The Intelligent Web coursework.

 ## Installation